-Shared directors of Capital Impact and CDC in connection with the Transaction could result in conflicts of interests.
+Shared directors of Capital Impact and CDC in connection with the strategic alliance could result in conflicts of interests.

-Capital Impact and CDC each have substantially overlapping Board members, consisting of certain pre-Transaction Capital Impact and CDC Board members as well as certain newly appointed directors.
-The meetings of the Boards of Directors of both organizations will primarily be held jointly.
+In connection with the strategic alliance, as further described on page 33, Capital Impact and CDC each have substantially overlapping Board members, consisting of certain pre-transaction Capital Impact and CDC Board members as well as certain newly appointed directors.
+The meetings of the Boards of Directors of both organizations are primarily held jointly.
 As a result of the sharing of directors, persons associated with CDC will be in a position to exercise significant influence over Capital Impact's affairs, which influence might not be consistent with the interests of some of Capital Impact's noteholders.
 In addition, directors of both Capital Impact and CDC will have fiduciary duties to both entities.
 As a result, such directors could experience a conflict of interest between their duties to Capital Impact and CDC in the future, which may have an adverse effect on Capital Impact's business and prospects.

-Shared executive officers of Capital Impact and CDC in connection with the Transaction will result in a split in management time and could result in conflicts of interest.
+Shared executive officers of Capital Impact and CDC in connection with the strategic alliance will result in a split in management time and could result in conflicts of interest.

-In connection with the consummation of the Transaction, Capital Impact and CDC each have substantially overlapping executive management teams, including Ellis Carr, Capital Impact's President and Chief Executive Officer, serving as President and Chief Executive Officer of both organizations.
+In connection with the strategic alliance, Capital Impact and CDC each have substantially overlapping executive management teams, including Ellis Carr, Capital Impact's President and Chief Executive Officer, serving as President and Chief Executive Officer of both organizations.
 Accordingly, Capital Impact's executive management team will need to split their time between Capital Impact and CDC.
 Although Capital Impact believes that its management will spend sufficient time to meet their responsibilities, the amount of time devoted to Capital Impact will depend on specific circumstances at any given point in time.
 As a result, in a given period, management may spend less than a majority of their time on Capital Impact's matters.
 The diversion of management's time and attention may have an adverse effect on Capital Impact's business and prospects.